Do loyalty programs work in B2B companies?

 The key is designing the right program for your business goals.
 Rewards that work for consumers may fall flat with business customers who care more about service quality and expertise.

-This guide will show you how to create a B2B loyalty program that drives retention and growth.
-We'll cover proven strategies based on behavioral science research and real examples from successful programs.
+This guide covers how to create a B2B loyalty program that drives retention and growth, with proven strategies and real examples from successful programs.

 Why loyalty programs can be valuable for B2B